fwa93/extract_qc_ont/README.md

 #
 The only requirement are Python and bash.

-The script has been tested on the json-report from MinION Mk1B with flowcell FLO-MIN114 and kit SQK-16S114-24 with the following software versions:
+The script has been tested on the json-report from MinION Mk1B with flowcell FLO-MIN114 and kit SQK-16S114-24 and SQK-RBK114-24 with the following software versions:

 MinKNOW
 25.09.16
 Bream
 8.8.3
 Configuration
 6.8.9
 Dorado
 7.11.2
 MinKNOW Core
 6.8.11

 # Quick start
 ./extract_qc.sh